 - Submitting Documentation: Student submits the Student Request for Accommodations Form along with medical documentation that meets the SAS Documentation Requirements.
 Students are encouraged to do this BEFORE the start of classes.

 - Review: Coordinator of SAS reviews documentation and recommendations prior to meeting with the student.

 - Meeting with SAS: As soon as medical documentation and the Student Request for Accommodations Form have been submitted to SAS, it is the student’s responsibility to make an appointment with the Coordinator of SAS.
-During this appointment, the Coordinator of SAS will talk with the student about the current impact they experience due to a disability or medical condition and will determine what, if any, reasonable accommodations should be put in place.
+During this appointment the Coordinator of SAS will talk with the student about the current impact or barriers to education they experience and will determine what, if any, reasonable accommodations should be put in place.